hawenger/smarthomegcp/README.md

 **Example:**

-VA: *"I missed that, say that again"*
+VA: *"I missed that, say that again?"*